-There are indications to believe that in future years it will be difficult to maintain special project funding for training activities at current levels, and that it is unlikely that these levels can be further increased.
-To maintain current levels of training and even increase somewhat the man-months of training offered by CIAT, monies for scholarships are proposed to be adjusted upward by US\$117,000.
+There are indications to believe that in future years it will be difficult to maintain special project funding for training activities at current levels and that it is unlikely that these levels can be further increased.
+Thus the reduction in the allocation of core funds to training to achieve the 1986 bottom bracket would likely result in a real reduction in the number of professionals trained at CIAT and total man-months of training at CIAT.
+The restoration of training funds is assigned highest priority